neo-project/docs/en-us/sc/white-paper.md

  * Transactions
  * Type of transaction, attributes, input, output, etc.

-Through these data, you can develop some interesting applications, such as automatic dividends, smart contracts based upon proof of workload.
+Through these data, you can develop some interesting applications, such as automatic payouts, smart contracts based upon proof of workload.

 ### 6.2 Digital Assets